The Clear Edge

 • What strategic decisions need resolution?

 If you’re discussing specific client issues or task assignments, you’ve drifted into tactical territory.
-Reset to strategic questions.
+Reset back to strategic questions.

 Mistake 3: No action items